jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

     * an action can be repeated
   * a synthetic action is, via closure, a sequence of atomic actions

-### Why does a CA synthesize a new action?
+### Why does a CA defines a new action?

-* Because a sequence of actions is empirically associated with a significant belief change
+* A CA synthesize a new action because a sequence of actions is empirically associated with a significant belief change
-* Belief changes
+* Belief changes that may lead to action synthesis are
   * Abduced object, property or relation from a causal model (thin now belief)
   * Correlation with a belief-supporting trend starting/ending/enduring (long now belief)
     * The sequence of actions that runs before/through the trend is extracted
   * Babbling
     * A CA synthesizes an action to see what would happen if executed
-      * As a variation on an action already n the repertoire
+      * As a variation on an action already in its repertoire
         * Amplify sub-sequences via action duplication
         * Tone down sub-sequences by reducing duplication
         * Splice and recombine a synthetic action